 GIRLS: Your menstrual cycle, or "period", starts during puberty.
-Most girls get their periods 2-21⁄2 years after their breasts start to grow (between 10-16 years of age).
+Most girls get their periods 2- 2 1⁄2 years after their breasts start to grow (between 10-16 years of age).
 During puberty, your ovaries begin to release eggs.
 If an egg connects with sperm from a man's penis (fertilisation), it will grow inside your uterus and develop into a baby.
 To prepare for this, a thick layer of tissue and blood cells build up in your uterus.
 If the egg does not connect with sperm, the body does not need these tissues and cells.
 They turn onto a blood-like fluid and flow out of your vagina.
 Your period is the monthly discharge of this fluid out of the body.
 A girl who has started having periods is able to get pregnant, even if she does not have a period every month.

 You will have to wear a sanitary pad and /or tampon to absorb this fluid and keep it from getting on your clothes.
-Most periods last from 3-7 days.
-Having your period does not mean you have to abandon any of your clothes.
 Most periods last from 3-7 days.
 Having your period does not mean you have to abandon any of your former activities like swimming, horseback riding or gym class.
 Exercise can even help get rid of cramps and other discomforts that you may feel during your period.